lawrennd/old_talks/_data-science/includes/ride-sharing-soa-doa.md

 \newslide{Ride Sharing: Data Oriented}

 \figure{\includediagram{\diagramsDir/data-science/ride-share-service-doa}{80%}}{Data oriented architecture.
 Now the joins and the updates are exposed within the streaming ecosystem.
-We can programatically determine the factor graph which gives the thread through the model.}{ride-share-service-doa}
+We can programmatically determine the factor graph which gives the thread through the model.}{ride-share-service-doa}

 \notes{In data driven decision-making systems, the quality of decision-making is determined by the quality of the data.
 We need to extend the notion